roberts-sandbox/test-realist/_posts/2011-12-15-interlude.md

 I had just spent four years studying pure mathematics, hadn't yet discovered the joy of applying it professionally to computer programming, didn't want to become an actuary, accountant, or statistician, and had no direction.
-I decided to an American thing and take a road trip.
+I decided to do an American thing and take a road trip.
 On midnight of the Thursday after the last day of school, we stopped by Tower Records, bought $70 worth of cassette tapes, and started out to drive Route 66.